MJKWoolnough/keystore/README.md

 ```go
 func (ms *MemStore) GetAll(data map[string]io.ReaderFrom) error
 ```
 GetAll retrieves data for all of the keys given.
 Useful to reduce locking.
-If any of the keys do not exist no data will be read.
+Unknown Key errors are not returned, only errors from the ReaderFrom's

 #### func (*MemStore) Keys